zhiming99/rpc-frmwrk/README.md

 6. Logging service

 ---
+[`Tue Nov 23 2021 06:21:29 PM Beijing`]
+1. Made some progress on java generator debugging.
+We are 70% done with the Java support.
+Java support is coming.

 [`Tue Nov 09 2021 02:02:13 PM Beijing`]
 1. Half way through the debugging of java generator.
 It will take me a week to handle some urgent thing, and there will be less updates in the next four or five days.